chuongf/BallPlateProject/README.md

 Good luck and have fun!
 Chuong Nguyen

-Edit By Duong, Edit gain by Chuong
+Edit By Duong Nguyen, Edit gain by Nguyen

 Edit again by Chuong to test the conflition case only.